swiftlang/swift-evolution/proposals/NNNN-enforce-exclusive-access-to-memory.md

 In general, Swift is permitted to upgrade dynamic enforcement to static enforcement whenever it has sufficient information to do so.
-For example, if the compiler can prove that two acceses to a global variable will necessarily conflict, it may report that as an error statically.
+For example, if the compiler can prove that two accesses to a global variable will necessarily conflict, it may report that as an error statically.